 Let’s hope that as anti-cheat tools get better and better (perhaps through artificial intelligence) that the effort to develop cheats becomes so great that it’s just not worth it anymore.

-If you want to delve deeper and more scientifically into the topic, we recommend looking at this paper: Cheating in video games – causes and some consequences.
+If you want to delve deeper and more scientifically into the topic, we recommend this paper: Cheating in video games – causes and some consequences.

 If you have a question about the post or pro gaming in general, write to us: firstname.lastname@example.org.